-To register you must email the following to firstname.lastname@example.org:
+To register, you must email all relevant items in the following list to [email protected]:

-- if the position holder does not have an ID, you must send either the position holder’s certificate of incorporation (if it is a company) or the position holder’s driving licence or passport details (if it is an individual person), and
+- If the position holder does not have an ID, you must send either the position holder’s certificate of incorporation (if it is a company) or the position holder’s driving licence or passport details (if it is an individual person).

 Once we have accepted your registration we will send you an acceptance email.

-If you are the reporting person for a new position holder you will also receive the position holder’s ID, which must be included on each subsequent position notification.
+If you are the reporting person for a new position holder you will also receive the position holder’s ID, which you must include on each subsequent position notification.

 If there is more than one reporting person for a position holder, each reporting person must complete the registration process.